MaVe1000/impulsar/README.md

 ### ARU Token Mechanics

 **What is CER?**
-CER (Coeficiente de Estabilización de Referencia) is an official daily index published by Argentina's Central Bank (BCRA) that tracks inflation measured by INDEC.
+CER (Coeficiente de Estabilización de Referencia) is an official daily index published by Argentina's Central Bank (BCRA) that tracks inflation measured by INDEC, for indexation in Argentina.
 Base: 02/02/2002 = 1.00, Current: ~676.27 (January 2025).

 **How ARU protects purchasing power:**